aiven/aiven-docs/docs/products/kafka/karapace/get-started.md

 ---
-title: Getting started with Karapace
+title: Get started with Karapace
 ---

 To use Karapace, you need to enable **Karapace Schema registry** and